The Silent Metaverse: Real-World Uses You’re Already Using Introduction Imagine a world where digital and physical realities seamlessly ...

 physical space with plaques and screens.

-navigation is being revolutionized.
-Large venues like airports, shopping malls,
+indoor navigation is being revolutionized.
+Large venues like airports, shopping

-hospitals, and corporate campuses are deploying indoor positioning systems
+malls, hospitals, and corporate campuses are deploying indoor positioning

-(often using Bluetooth beacons or Wi-Fi triangulation) integrated into mapping
+systems (often using Bluetooth beacons or Wi-Fi triangulation) integrated into

-apps.
-You can get turn-by-turn directions to a specific gate, store, patient
+mapping apps.
+You can get turn-by-turn directions to a specific gate, store,

-room, or meeting room inside a complex building, guided by digital overlays on
+patient room, or meeting room inside a complex building, guided by digital

-your phone screen.
-This silent metaverse layer makes unfamiliar spaces
+overlays on your phone screen.
+This silent metaverse layer makes unfamiliar

-navigable and reduces stress.
-Furthermore, location-based services powered by
+spaces navigable and reduces stress.
+Furthermore, location-based services

-this technology deliver relevant offers or information as you move through a
+powered by this technology deliver relevant offers or information as you move

-space – a coupon for a store you’re passing, information about an artwork
+through a space – a coupon for a store you’re passing, information about an

-nearby, or a notification about your flight gate change.
-Navigation, powered by
+artwork nearby, or a notification about your flight gate change.
+Navigation,

-the silent metaverse, has become a dynamic, personalized, and deeply integrated
+powered by the silent metaverse, has become a dynamic, personalized, and deeply

-guide to both the physical and digital information landscapes surrounding us.
+integrated guide to both the physical and digital information landscapes

-is increasingly mediated through digital platforms, and the silent metaverse is
+connection is increasingly mediated through digital platforms, and the silent

-subtly reshaping how we interact, share experiences, and feel present with
+metaverse is subtly reshaping how we interact, share experiences, and feel

-others, even when physically apart.
-It’s moving beyond text messages and static
+present with others, even when physically apart.
+It’s moving beyond text

-photos towards more immersive and context-rich forms of communication.
+messages and static photos towards more immersive and context-rich forms of

 Video